janEntikan/panda3d-docs/programming/gui/directgui/directcheckbutton.rst

 Keyword        Definition                                                                         Value
 ============== ================================================================================== ========================
-text_scale     Scale of the displayed text                                                        (sx,sz) indicatorValue The initial boolean state of the checkbox                                          0 or 1 boxImage       Image on the checkbox                                                              Image Path boxImageColor  Color of the image on the box                                                      (R,G,B,A) boxImageScale  Scale of the displayed image                                                       Number boxPlacement   Position of the box relative to the text area                                      ‘left’,’right’ boxRelief      Relief appearance of the checkbox                                                  DGG.SUNKEN or DGG.RAISED boxBorder      Size of the border around the box                                                  Number command        Command the button performs when clicked(0 or 1 is passed, depending on the state) Function extraArgs      Extra arguments to the function specified in command                               [Extra Arguments] commandButtons Which mouse button must be clicked to do the command                               LMB, MMB, or RMB rolloverSound  The sound made when the cursor rolls over the button                               Sound File Path clickSound     The sound made when the cursor clicks on the button                                Sound File Path pressEffect    Whether or not the button sinks in when clicked                                    <0 or 1>
+text_scale     Scale of the displayed text                                                        (sx,sz) indicator_value The initial boolean state of the checkbox                                          0 or 1 box_image       Image on the checkbox                                                              Image Path box_image_color  Color of the image on the box                                                      (R,G,B,A) box_image_scale  Scale of the displayed image                                                       Number box_placement   Position of the box relative to the text area                                      ‘left’,’right’ box_relief      Relief appearance of the checkbox                                                  DGG.SUNKEN or DGG.RAISED box_border      Size of the border around the box                                                  Number command        Command the button performs when clicked(0 or 1 is passed, depending on the state) Function extra_args      Extra arguments to the function specified in command                               [Extra Arguments] command_buttons Which mouse button must be clicked to do the command                               LMB, MMB, or RMB rollover_sound  The sound made when the cursor rolls over the button                               Sound File Path click_sound     The sound made when the cursor clicks on the button                                Sound File Path press_effect    Whether or not the button sinks in when clicked                                    <0 or 1>
 ============== ================================================================================== ========================

 Example